Zackattak01/WindowsBrainfuckCompiler/README.md

 # Features
 The Compiler supports:
-Dead Code Removal  (experimental)
+Dead Code Removal
 Consecutive Instruction Compression
-Out of Bounds Analysis (experimental)
+Known Construct Replacement
 File and Console IO

 # How it works